dyno-might/dyno-might.github.io/_posts/2021-07-01-gender-equality-paradox.md

 Still, does the paradox actually exist?
 It can't simultaneously be *false* (as Richardson et al. seem to claim) and *true but explained by gender stereotypes* (as Breda et al. claim.)
 Which is it?

-Second stereotypes don't solve the paradox.
+Second, stereotypes don't solve the paradox.
 How could they, when the reduction for the GGGI coefficient above is so modest?
 I think the Wikipedia quote is misleading.
 Most of Breda et al.'s paper is about predicting other things, e.g. the *intention* to study STEM, where controlling for stereotypes has a stronger effect.

-But suppose that the paradox were entirely explained by gender stereotypes.
-That would just mean we've traded the mystery of why more gender-equal countries have fewer women in STEM for the mystery of why more gender-equal countries would have stronger stereotypes!
+But OK, suppose that the paradox were entirely explained by gender stereotypes.
+That would just mean we've traded the mystery of why more gender-equal countries have fewer women in STEM for the mystery of why more gender-equal countries would have stronger stereotypes.
+That is still pretty paradoxical, no?

 {% comment %}